darominski/vslib_experiments/source/vslib/docs/source/usage_examples/phased_locked_loop.rst

 and a :ref:`PID <pid_component>`.
 Therefore, all Parameters of these children Components must be set before the `PLL` is ready to be used.

-The `PLL` Component implements a single interaction method, called `balance`.
+The `PLL` Component implements a single interaction method, called `synchronise`.
 It takes three double-precision arguments: `a`, `b`, and `c` for each component of the three-phase current or voltage.
 The output is a single value: :math:`\omega t`, being the output of the single iteration of locking the phase.
 The output is guaranteed to fit in :math:`[0, 2\pi]` range, if the angle offset is set to 0.